Tags: Oracle Forms, Oracle Forms conversion, Oracle Forms Converter

 7) Node.js package manager (NPM) packages: We created the NPM packages for the visual and logical aspects of the app.
 This way, we achieved unification, modularity, and the ability to reuse updates for all apps.

 8) Refactoring: With refactoring, we can run Unit tests for greater quality and usability.

 9) GUI addition: We also added the GUI for better transparency for our migration team and with our clients.
 Previously, we managed all migration through CLI only.

 10) Repeatability: Finally, we managed to provide our clients with converted code which is almost identical to the source code in Oracle Forms.
 It is clean, clear, and easy to manage.

 We still have some limitations to overcome

 Standing still is like moving backward.
 And we at DB Best are striving to progress daily.
 Even when we come up with something epic and fundamental, we always have a plan for enhancement.
-The same thing applies with the migration platform and Oracle Forms Converter tool where we still have work to do.
+The same thing applies to the Migration Platform and Oracle Forms Converter where we still have work to do.
 With future releases, we plan to address these issues with the following strategies: